aphcoder/ogre-ios-helloworld/README.md

 * A very simple sample is mandatory to test the full chain deploiement to a device as according to many articles it could be very time consuming to have a version work with any device/platform/OS when recompiling by oneself.

 * Lots of blogs/articles are out of date.
+(1.10 initialization is simplified with OgreBites::ApplicationContext)

 * Trying by myself to recompile from source and deploy to embedded but encountered some issues.